anhinga/2020-julia-drafts/April/char-rnn.md

 ## Exercises wih char-rnn model and its variations

-Working with Julia 1.3.1 and the following package versions:
+Working with Julia 1.3.1 and the following package versions (Windows 10 operating system):

 ```
 (v1.3) pkg> status "Flux"